 Step 6: Manage your business

 After becoming licensed as a contractor, you may think your work is done.
 However, you need to consistently manage your business so that you earn a strong reputation for construction work in the state where you work.
 Managing a contractor business requires several steps, including an ongoing review of finances and marketing, and maintaining your contractor license while staying up to date with construction regulations and standards.
 Most importantly, though, successful contractors in construction take the following two steps seriously throughout the life of their business.
+Project management software can also go a long way when it comes to organizing your various projects and their progress.

 Approach every project with attention to detail